This post may include affiliate links that earn us a small commission.

-Juicy tender Boneless skinless chicken thighs in garlic sauce is crazy delicious.
-The garlic butter sauce has no cream, no flour yet is so creamy.
+Juicy tender Boneless skinless chicken thighs in buttery garlic sauce are crazy delicious.
+The garlic butter sauce has no cream and no flour yet is so creamy.
 Make this easy dinner on the stovetop in just 30 minutes.

-Boneless skinless chicken thighs in a delectable garlic butter sauce cooked on the stovetop in just 30 minutes.
-The garlic butter sauce is creamy, packed with flavor but it is not loaded with cream or any other thickening.
+Garlic butter chicken has a delectable garlic butter sauce and is cooked on the stovetop in just 30 minutes.
+The garlic butter sauce is creamy, packed with flavor but is not loaded with cream or any other thickening.
 Read along to find the trick to make a creamy sauce without any cream.

 Boneless or bone-in, chicken thighs are always stress-free to cook with.
 It always turns out tender and juicy whether you bake it or cook it on the stovetop.

+How to sear the chicken thighs to get a crispy layer on top?
 The pan needs to be hot, for getting a perfect golden sear on the top.
-Once you place the boneless chicken on the pan reduce the heat to medium.
+Once you place the boneless chicken on the pan, reduce the heat to medium.

 Creamy Garlic Butter Sauce

 Creamy but no cream in the sauce?
 YES!!
-The crispy chicken thighs soaks up all the flavor from the garlic sauce.
+The crispy chicken thighs soak up all the flavor from the garlic sauce.

-While love a creamy sauce, taking in account the calories, sometime I like to skip it.
-But that doesn't mean a boring watery sauce.
-This sauce has depth of flavor.
+While I love a creamy sauce, considering the calories, sometimes I like to skip it.
+But that doesn’t mean a boring watery sauce.
+This sauce has a depth of flavor.

 All the brown bits from roasting the chicken works as the base of the sauce.
 Then cook garlic until fragrant.
-Then add the white wine, reduce it to half.
+Next, add the white wine, and wait for it to reduce to half.
 Then add the chicken stock.

 Now is the fun part, making the sauce creamy without any cream.
 The process is called emulsification.